Socialist Left Party: International affairs

 The military action in Kosovo was a controversial issue within the party; the party leadership supported the military intervention, saying the ethnic cleansing in Kosovo had to be stopped.
 Supporters included Kristin Halvorsen, who favored NATO's air strikes, but a large group within the party vehemently opposed such support, arguing that violence would only lead to more violence.
 The party's chapter in Akershus called the attack a "NATO-led terrorist bombing", and believed the bombing marked the first time that Norway had declared war on another nation.
 They wanted the United Nations to find a peaceful solution to the conflict.
 Stein Ørnhøi, leader of the Socialist People's Party, said the party's representatives in parliament acted preposterously; he felt they made the wrong decision in supporting NATO's actions in Kosovo when the majority of the party was against it.
 During the national convention, Halvorsen threatened to resign as party leader unless the factional fighting within the party stopped.
 This led to a split within the party, with the first group supporting her resignation and the larger second faction concluding that the NATO bombing was to be immediately terminated if the Serbs stopped the ethnic cleansing in Kosovo, if Halvorsen continued as party leader.

 In most foreign policy issues, the party has opposed military action.
-They were against the U.S. invasion of Afghanistan and were very much against the War in Iraq.
+They were against the U.S. invasion of Afghanistan and the Iraq War.
 After joining the red–green coalition in 2005, the party stopped their strong opposition to the two wars, and in 2008 the party proposed creating a "new strategy" for the Norwegian armed forces located in Afghanistan.
 In 2007, Erik Solheim from the Ministry of International Development visited Norwegian troops in Afghanistan.
 The policy regarding Afghanistan has led to much unrest within the party, most notably with the party's chapter in Bergen.
 By early 2008, the party chapters of Hordaland and Rogaland criticised Kristin Halvorsen and the government regarding their Afghanistan policies, and demanded an immediate withdrawal by October 2009.
 The Oslo chapter asked for drastic changes in the military strategy created by NATO.

 Thorbjørn Jagland, then President of the Storting, requested the government should send more soldiers to Afghanistan, if NATO requested it.
 The Socialist Left supported the war, but was against sending more soldiers to the region, and denied access for the Norwegian Special Forces.
 Their main reason was that Norway, along with the Netherlands, "clearly had the most soldiers located in Afghanistan", in relation to population in the respective countries, and Afghanistan was "the largest military commitment Norway currently has abroad".

+Stance on the monarchy

+The Socialist Left Party is in favor of the replacement of the monarchy with a republican form of government.
+It has consistently brought forward parliamentary legislation to abolish it.